Computer Science and ICT

-Students are encouraged to be creative whilst also developing their fundamental ICT skills including file organisation and e-safety as well as logical thinking and problem solving.
+Students are encouraged to be creative whilst also developing their fundamental computing skills including file organisation and e-safety as well as logical thinking and problem solving.

-In Year 7 students develop their desk top publishing skills by designing a newsletter.
-Their problem solving skills are then put to the test through a variety of programming tasks including writing instructions in Python.
-They continue expanding their understanding of ICT in the workplace by developing a spreadsheet to monitor and analyse their touch typing skills.
+In Year 7 students begin by developing their general computer literacy before looking at eSafety in more detail.
+Their problem solving skills are then put to the test through a variety of problems and challenges before moving on to an introduction to computational thinking and programming in a practical way using Microbits.
+They continue expanding their understanding of Computing in the workplace by developing a spreadsheet before finishing up with an introduction to graphics software.

 Year 8 sees students building on their design skills by creating a website for their own business.
-Their spreadsheet skills are extended with a wider range of complex functions and formulae along with features such as conditional formatting and validation.
+This includes an introduction to HTML and then building some simple web pages.
+Their programming skills are then extended to using written code, with an introduction to Python programming.
 The end of the year sees them competing in a Dragons Den style task where groups must devise, brand and create a healthy food product using software of their choosing.

-Year 9 centres around game design where each student gets to develop their own unique computer game using Gamemaker.
+Year 9 starts with revisiting graphics software but this time learning more about the different types of computer graphics and how they work.
+They then use the software to try out some photo editing skills.
+This is followed by some game design, where each student gets to develop their own unique computer game using Gamemaker.
 This pushes their creativity as they make decisions on their characters, level design, sounds and methods of game play.
-Their problem solving skills are tested to the limit as they try out their game and ensure their events trigger the right actions.
+Their programming and problem solving skills are tested to the limit as they try out their game and ensure their events trigger the right actions.
 The students follow the full game development cycle by creating packaging and online adverts.
-As students start thinking about their KS4 options we offer a taster of Computer Science topics including binary and cyber security.
+As students start thinking about their KS4 options we offer a taster of Computer Science topics including binary, logic and cyber security.